jasonsbeer/Amiga-2000-EATX/README.md

 2. Added external floppy drive header
 3. Support for two real-time clock options
 4. Cleaned up the schematics

+Rev 2.1
+1. Corrected footprint for U109
+2. Moved RN301 to make room for a shrouded connector at CN304
+3. Added addtional component values to silk screen
+4. Corrected Agnus Vbb trace
+5. Moved many traces to the external layers
+6. Added Agnus jumper settings to the rear silk scree

 ## Acknowledgments
 kr239 - for the Amiga 500 DRAM replacement project inspiration and LIV2 and texneus for the modifications used in this project